Home

 As a company that respects the nature that inspires it, Hermès ensures the preservation of its resources and its impact on natural environments and local ecosystems, with an artisanal production model.
 The Group is stepping up its efforts in terms of social, societal and environmental performance.

 Hermès’ highly integrated craftsmanship model promotes the creation of skilled jobs in France and social inclusion.
 The Group has more than doubled its workforce in 10 years and more than 60% of recruitment takes place in France.
 The diversity of talents is a source of wealth, creativity and innovation.
-In 2023, Hermès accelerated its job creation by recruiting 2,400 people, including 1,400 in France.
-More than 22,000 employees promote Hermès worldwide.
+In 2024, Hermès continued to recruit and grow its workforce, which increased by close to 2,300 people, including nearly 1,300 in France.
+The House has exceeded the threshold of 25,000 employees, who make Hermès shine around the world.
+Over the last three years, the increase in the workforce amounted to nearly 7,000 jobs, of which 60% in France.
 These women and men who guarantee the quality of the objects, constitute a heritage for the House.
 To affirm its commitment to education, the House is developing its training schools for its major craftsmanship métiers.

-The House, which by its nature is a low emitter of greenhouse gases, however continues to implement its commitments against climate change, in line with its objectives for a climate trajectory below 1.5°C, validated by the Science Based Targets initiative (SBTi).
-The Group is stepping up its actions by controlling its industrial, logistics and commercial activities and by the gradual commitment of its partners within the value chain.
-In particular, on the subject of energy, the Group’s energy sobriety policy is supplemented by an energy de‑fossilisation strategy, in particular through the use of renewable energies.
+The House, which is naturally a low emitter of greenhouse gases, is continuing its efforts to combat climate change in accordance with the climate trajectory of less than 1.5°C. Its objectives for 2030 were validated by the Science Based Target initiative (SBTi) in 2021.
+The Group is strengthening its actions by controlling its industrial, logistics and commercial activities and gradually engaging its partners in the value chain.
+In terms of energy, the Group’s energy sobriety policy is supported by a de‑fossilisation strategy, in particular through the use of renewable energy.

-In 2023, Hermès again saw an improvement in non‑financial ratings, reflecting the strength of its CSR commitments.
-Hermès was thus rewarded when it received the Grand Prix Emploi Humpact, which recognises achievements in social matters, for the third time, as well as the Grand Prix CAC Large 60 of the Transparency Awards, which recognises the quality of regulated information.
-Hermès is on the CDP A‑list (ranking of the 330 best performing companies worldwide on environmental issues), rated A for Climate and Water, and A- for Forest.
-The ISS agency published an improved rating of “B- Prime” (versus C+ in 2021).
-The Group consolidated its position in the ratings of Moody's ESG and FTSE4Good.
+In 2024, Hermès again saw an improvement in non‑financial ratings, reflecting the strength of its CSR commitments.
+Hermès was rewarded by receiving the Humpact Employment Grand Prix for the fourth time, an award that recognises social achievements, as well as the Humpact Prize for people with disabilities, received for the first time.
+Recognising the quality of its regulated information, Hermès received the Transparency Awards Grand Prix.
+Hermès is on the CDP A‑list (ranking of the best‑performing companies worldwide on environmental issues), rated A for Climate, A- for Water, and A for Forests.
+The assessment of the S&P ESG rating agency increased by 11 points, and the ISS agency published an improved “B‑Prime” rating.

 Hermès, a family business, has been able to adapt to changes while favouring a long‑term approach.
-The Group, on the strength of its craftsmanship savoir‑faire, its exclusive distribution network and its creative heritage, will continue its sustainable and responsible development.
+The Group, on the strength of its craftsmanship savoir‑faire, its exclusive distribution network and its creative heritage, is continuing its sustainable and responsible development.